The call for papers is now open for submissions. To submit an abstract, please go to the presentation portal.

 The chair should submit, in one document, a panel summary (max.
 150 words) followed by the abstracts of all the individual presentations (max.
 150 words each).

 Abstracts will be reviewed on a rolling basis.
 We aim to give responses within four weeks of submission.
+The final deadline for submissions is 31 December 2019.

 While welcoming contributions on any topic in the academic study of religion, this year’s Congress will have the theme of Centres and Peripheries.